Mexico–Poland relations: History

 In the 1930s, diplomatic relations between the two nations became difficult with the rise of Adolf Hitler in neighboring Germany to the west of Poland and the ever-expanding Soviet Union to the east.
 In August 1939, Germany and the Soviet Union signed a non-aggression treaty stating that they would not attack one another if a war broke out in Europe and that they would share between them the territory of Poland.
 This treaty was to be known as the Molotov–Ribbentrop Pact.
 During World War II, diplomatic relations between Mexico and Poland never ceased.
 Mexico vehemently condemned the invasion and occupation of Poland by both German and Soviet troops.
 In May 1942, Mexico declared war on Germany and in December 1942, Polish Prime Minister Władysław Sikorski paid an official visit to Mexico and met with Mexican President Manuel Ávila Camacho.
 To show solidarity with the Polish people, Mexico agreed to accept 30,000 Polish refugees including 1,400 Polish orphans to settle in the state of Guanajuato in central Mexico.
 After the war, many of the refugees remained to live in Mexico.

 At the end of World War II, Mexico continued to maintain diplomatic relations with communist Poland.
 In 1960, both nations elevated their diplomatic missions to that of embassies.
 In 1963, President Adolfo López Mateos became the first Mexican head of state to visit Poland.
 That same year, Polish Prime Minister Józef Cyrankiewicz paid an official visit to Mexico.
 Diplomatic relations continued unabated even when Poland transitioned from having a communist government to a democratic one in 1989.
 In 1998, former Polish President Lech Wałęsa paid a visit to Mexico.
 Wałęsa returned to Mexico in December 2000 to attend the inauguration of President Vicente Fox.
 President Fox would himself pay a visit to Poland in May 2004.

 In April 2017, the Polish President Andrzej Duda visited Mexico, meeting with his Mexican counterpart Enrique Peña Nieto.
 That same year, both nations commemorated the opening of a Polish Investment and Trade Agency office in Mexico City.

-In 2023, both nations celebrated 95 years of diplomatic relations.
+In 2024, both nations celebrated 95 years of diplomatic relations.
+In June 2026, Polish Foreign Vice-Minister Wojciech Zajączkowski paid a visit to Mexico to attend the 15th Round of Political Consultations between Poland and Mexico.